softlayer/githubio_source/content/reference/services/SoftLayer_Virtual_Guest_Block_Device_Template_Group/findGcImagesByCurrentUser.md

 ---
 # [SoftLayer_Virtual_Guest_Block_Device_Template_Group](/reference/services/SoftLayer_Virtual_Guest_Block_Device_Template_Group)::findGcImagesByCurrentUser

-Fetch collection of GC enabled images for the account of the current active customer user.
+Fetch a sorted collection of GC enabled images for the account of the current active customer user.

 ## Overview
-Find block device template groups contain GC enabled image for the current active user.
-Caller can optionally specify data center names to retrieve GC image from those data centers only.
+Find block device template groups containing a GC enabled image for the current active user.
+A sorted collection of groups is returned.
+The Caller can optionally specify data center names to retrieve GC images only from those data centers.

 ### Parameters
 |Name | Type | Description |